Jessica Kaplan of Orange 142 Shares Inside Knowledge

 JK: We can’t predict organic engagement, and any social media management agency that says it can guarantee engagement isn’t being forthright.
 This is why it’s really important to align on goals upfront.
 If the brand has engagement goals they want to hit, we may need to put more effort into the paid portion of the campaign.

-That said, we take a lot of pride in our content in optimizing our content based on fan reaction, and we’re good at it.
+That said, we take a lot of pride in our content and in optimizing it based on fan reaction, and we’re good at it.

 CS: I’ve heard social media is challenging because a trend can be super hot one day and get no engagement the next.
 Do you find that to be the case?